 Lessonbee provides a digital health and sex education curriculum that uses social media, conversation, and storytelling to help middle and high school students identify responsible choices that will shape their future.
 Our curriculum provides a turnkey option for schools to implement a health education program that meets the technology expectations of today’s learners, ease of use required by teachers, security and integration demands of school districts, and NYC, NYS and national standards requirements.
 Our lessons can be used by teachers employing blended learning or flipped learning strategies, and by organizations offering credit recovery.Read More

 View reports on enrollment, grades, homework, quizzes, tasks, and reflections, and track progress to mastery in an intuitive dashboard.

 Add learning objects to your class from the marketplace - including adaptive courseware - or upload your own learning content.

 Combine learning content to create your own classes, modules, units, lessons and individualized learning plans (ILPs).

 Assign lessons, quizzes, reflections, homework and tasks, at the class level or to select students and view completion status and scores.

 A recent report by New York City Comptroller's office titled "Healthy Relationships: A Plan for Improving Health and Sexual Education in New York City Schools," highlighted the deficiencies in the City’s ability to provide comprehensive health education.
 Just over half of all middle school students are receiving their mandated semester of health education.
-Accompanying this report was a list of NYC schools that are failing to meet health education standards.
-If your school is on the list, you're invited to join our Health Education Pilot and get free access to our health and sex education curriculum for the 2018-2019 school year.
+This report identifies NYC schools that are failing to meet health education standards.
+If your school is among those that are struggling to meet city expectations, you're invited to join our Health Education Pilot and get free access to our curriculum for the 2018-2019 school year.